INFORMATION REQUIRED IN PROXY STATEMENT

 Grants of Stock Options and Stock Appreciation Rights

-The following table sets forth stock option grants made to the Named Executive Officers during the fiscal year ended December 31, 2001.
-No stock appreciation rights were granted to the Named Executive Officers during that fiscal year.
+No stock option grants were made to the Named Executive Officers during the fiscal year ended December 31, 2000, and no stock appreciation rights were granted to the Named Executive Officers during that fiscal year.

 Option/ SAR Exercises and Holdings

-The following table sets forth certain information concerning option exercises and holdings for the fiscal year ended December 31, 2001 with respect to each of the Named Executive Officers and our Chief Financial Officer.
-No stock appreciation rights were exercised by the Named Executive Officers or our Chief Financial Officer during such fiscal year, and no stock appreciation rights were held by them at the end of such fiscal year.
+The following table sets forth certain information concerning option exercises and holdings for the fiscal year ended December 31, 2000 with respect to each of the Named Executive Officers.
+No stock appreciation rights were exercised by the Named Executive Officers during such fiscal year, and no stock appreciation rights were held by them at the end of such fiscal year.

 Employment Contracts, Severance Agreements and Change of Control Arrangements